What Does Flat Rate Mean?

 4. Time Tracking: Service providers must accurately track their time to ensure they’re paid for all their work.

-5. Uncertainty for Customers: The final cost might not be known upfront, which can cause budgeting uncertainty for customers.
+5. Uncertainty for Customers: The final cost might not be known upfront, which can cause customers to be uncertain about budgeting.

 6. Potential for Lower Profit: Service providers might earn less under an hourly rate system if a task is completed quickly.